Nadia Asparouhova - Tech Elites, Democracy, Open Source, & Philanthropy

 Dwarkesh Patel 0:37:57

 You've talked about the need for more idea machines.
-You're like dissatisfied with the fact that effective altruism is a big game in town.
-Is there some idea or nascent movement where I mean, other than progress ideas, but like something where you feel like this could be a thing, but it just needs some like charismatic founder to take it to the next level?
-Or even if it doesn't exist yet, it just like a set of ideas around this vein is like clearly something there is going to exist.
-You know what I mean?
-Is there anything like that that you notice?
+You're dissatisfied with the fact that effective altruism is a big game in town.
+Is there some idea or nascent movement, other than Progress Studies, where you feel this could be a thing but it just needs some charismatic founder to take it to the next level?
+Or even if it doesn't exist yet.
+A set of ideas around this vein where it is clear something there is going to exist.
+Is there anything like that you notice?

 Nadia Asparouhova 0:38:26